 The Sustaining Ann Arbor Together (SA2T) grant program provides small grants (on average $10,000) to residents, schools, local nonprofits, and local businesses to advance sustainability-related activities in Ann Arbor’s right of way (i.e., streets, sidewalks, parks, etc.).
 The program has $100,000 to award annually on a competitive basis.
 Grants are reviewed on a rolling basis with feedback provided to help strengthen applications.
 Learn more on the Sustaining Ann Arbor Together grant page.

 The A2ZERO Ambassador Program provides an opportunity for interested individuals to dive deeply into pathways for advancing local sustainability, resilience, and carbon neutrality.
-The A2ZERO Ambassador program is an 8-week training program that brings together 15-20 community members to explore multiple aspects of what it takes to truly become a sustainable and carbon neutral community.
+The A2ZERO Ambassador program is a 9-week training program that brings together 15-20 community members to explore multiple aspects of what it takes to truly become a sustainable and carbon neutral community.
 Ambassadors will leave the training with the knowledge, tools, and resources to discuss climate change and specific actions they and their neighborhood can begin implementing to advance carbon neutrality.
 A2ZERO Ambassadors will learn about:

-- Community sustainability, environmental justice, and equity
+- Community sustainability, climate change, and climate action

 - Energy efficiency, beneficial electrification, and renewable energy